Cat's Cradle: Plot summary

 While researching for his upcoming book, the narrator writes a letter to Newt Hoenikker, the younger son of the late Felix Hoenikker, a co-creator of the atomic bomb and Nobel laureate physicist, asking Newt to describe what he remembers about the day when the first bomb was dropped.
-Newt recounts that his father was doing nothing more than playing the string game "cat's cradle".
+Newt recounts that his father was doing nothing more than playing the string game "cat's cradle."
 About a year later, the narrator travels to (fictional) Ilium, New York to interview Felix Hoenikker's coworkers and other acquaintances.
-There, he learns of a substance called ice-nine, conceptualised for military use by Hoenikker and currently in possession of his three adult children.
+There, he learns of a substance called ice-nine, conceptualised for military use by Hoenikker and unbeknownst to the narrator, currently in the possession of his three adult children.
 Ice-nine is an alternative structure of water that is solid at room temperature and acts as a seed crystal upon contact with ordinary liquid water, causing that liquid water to instantly freeze and transform into more ice-nine.

 Eventually, a magazine assignment takes the narrator to the (fictional) Caribbean island of San Lorenzo, one of the poorest countries on Earth.
 On the plane ride, the narrator is surprised to meet Newt and Angela, Felix's only daughter.
 He also meets the newly appointed US ambassador to San Lorenzo, who provides a comprehensive guidebook on San Lorenzo's unusual culture and history.
 The guidebook describes a locally influential semi-parody religious movement called Bokononism, which combines irreverent, nihilistic, and cynical observations about life and God's will; an emphasis on coincidences and serendipity; and both thoughtful and humorous sayings and rituals into a holy text called The Books of Bokonon.
 Bokonon, the religion's founder, was a former leader of the island who created Bokononism as part of a utopian project to give people purpose and community in the face of the island's unsolvable poverty and squalor.
 As a deliberate attempt to give Bokononism an alluring sense of forbidden glamor and hope, the religion is nominally outlawed, which forced Bokonon to live in "hiding" in the jungle.
 The current dictator, "Papa" Monzano, threatens all Bokononists with impalement on a large hook.
 Intrigued by Bokononism, the narrator later discovers the strange reality that nearly all residents of San Lorenzo, even including "Papa" Monzano himself, practice it in secret, and punishment by the hook is, in actuality, quite rare.